Monkey D. Luffy: One Piece

 Afterward, the remaining crew and their friends arrive at Zou and learn it was devastated by Kaido's army.
 Luffy also learns that Sanji, who joined the first group to Zou, had been blackmailed by his family into an arranged marriage to the daughter of Emperor Big Mom.
 The crew learns from the Mink Tribe about the Road Poneglyphs and their connection to the final island Laugh Tale, where the One Piece is.
 An alliance between the Samurai, Mink, Straw Hats and Law is made to defeat Kaido, who rules over Wano via a puppet Shogun.

 Before storming Wano, half the crew, along with the Mink warriors Pedro and Carrot, infiltrate Big Mom's territory Tottoland both to retrieve Sanji and copy the writing on the Road Poneglyph that Big Mom has in her possession.
 Luffy and Sanji learn the wedding is a set-up to murder Sanji's family and steal their advanced technology, while Brook steals a printing of the Road Poneglyph.
 The crew reunites with Jimbei, revealed to be indebted to Big Mom but intent on defecting to Luffy's crew.
 They ally with Capone Bege to assassinate Big Mom at the wedding, though the plan goes awry.
 As the crew attempts to escape, Luffy defeats her general Charlotte Katakuri, discovering an advanced application of Observation Haki in the process.
 Jimbei formally joins the crew, but stays behind to aid his former Fish-Man crewmates in holding off the Big Mom Pirates as Luffy's crew escapes.

 News of Luffy's fight with Big Mom and the reveal of the Straw Hat Grand Fleet cause Luffy's bounty to skyrocket.
 Meanwhile, the Straw Hats are separated entering the Wano Country.
 Luffy befriends the residents and promises to improve their lives.
 After Kaido attacks his friend Tama, Luffy challenges the Emperor but is defeated and thrown in prison.
 There, he re-encounters Eustass Kid and trains under Hyogoro of the Flower, learning a new form of Armament Haki that will enable him to damage Kaido.

 Luffy's allies liberate the prison and makes plans to attack the island of Onigashima where Kaido resides.
 Jimbei arrives in Wano, and on the night of Wano's annual Fire Festival, an alliance of the Straw Hat, Heart and Kid pirates, the retainers of Kozuki Oden and an army of Samurai, launch a raid on Onigashima.
 Luffy faces Kaido across several bouts that push him to his limits.

 The Five Elders send CP0 to interfere with the fight, fearing the repercussions of Luffy winning.
-Despite suffering an apparently fatal blow from Kaido as a result, the thrill triggers the awakening of Luffy's Devil Fruit—now revealed to be the mythical Human-Human Fruit, Model: Nika.
+Despite suffering an apparently fatal blow from Kaido as a result, the thrill triggers the awakening of Luffy's Devil Fruit—now revealed to be the Mythical Zoan-type Devil Fruit called Human-Human Fruit, Model: Nika.
 In his new transformation, dubbed "Gear Fifth", Luffy can fight in any shape he likes and successfully overwhelms Kaido, liberating Wano from his rule.
 A week after these events, Luffy is pronounced a new member of the Four Emperors.